 However, it’s very lightly-built, unreliable, and prone to overheating.
 We wouldn’t recommend it to people who are going to use their compressor on a regular basis.
 On the upside, it has a very low replacement value.

 Our top pick for the average buyer and motorist is the Viair 70P.
 It’s more reliable and more durable than the AAA, and it doesn’t have the risk of overheating or melting under a heavier pressure load.
 It’s even more convenient to use, since it has a longer run time and more of a range with the longer power cord.

 With that said, it’s not quite as powerful or as durable as the 88P.
-We’d recommend the 70P as the best option for a roadside backup and occasional maintenance tool for the average driver who doesn’t want to spend more than $50.
+We’d recommend the 70P as the best option for a roadside backup and occasional maintenance tool for the average driver who doesn’t want to spend too much.
 However, you shouldn’t expect it to pump up tires from flat without a cooling break.
 It’s better for top-ups and adjustments, as well as pumping up bike tires or balls.

 If you’re a frequent commuter, the owner of a fancier car, or someone who simply likes to have the best of whichever tool they’re buying, the Viair 88P is our all-time favorite 12V air compressor.
 It’s the most reliable machine here, vastly more so than the AAA.

 It also works much faster than the other two models, and it’s the only machine we’d recommend for inflating several tires from flat, or adjusting tires on larger vehicles like pickups or ATVs.
 The 88P has durable power clips, a quiet motor, and the longest running time of any of these models.
 We’d recommend to anyone who can afford it and get enough use out of it to make it worth the money.

 How to Choose the Right Portable 12v Air Compressor

 Think about what type of motorist you are.